ppy/osu-wiki/wiki/Game_Modes/osu!taiko/en.md

 For maps with 125BPM or lower, 1/8 drumrolls are given instead of 1/4 drumrolls.

 Do note that 1/8 rhythms are not often used in music.
-Because of this, it's not suggested to place slider when something like this happens.
+It is not suggested to place slider when in 1/8 rhythm.

 Also note that 1/6 drumrolls are given if the slider tick rate of **3** was used.